 Student visa for South Korea

-All international students residing outside Korea will need to apply for a student visa at the embassy or consulate of the Republic of Korea.
-You must apply for the visa in person at your home country’s Korean embassy.
+All international students residing outside Korea will need to apply for a student visa at the embassy or consulate of the Republic of Korea in their home country.

 Apply for your student visa immediately after receiving your official acceptance letter from Korea.
-If you don’t have a student visa by the start of the semester, you will be fined.
+If you don’t have a student visa by the start of the semester, you can be fined.

 You will also apply for an Alien Residence Card once in Korea.
-The card will enable you to make trips abroad during your semester in Korea.
+The card works as an identification card and enables you to make trips abroad during your semester in Korea.
 The host university will help you get the Card after you’ve arrived.

 Please note that according to the official guidance of Hankuk University of Foreign Studies, you have to leave Korea within 1 week of the semester’s ending date, otherwise you’ll be heavily fined by the Korean Immigration.